spallas/spallas/README.md

 ### Hi there

-- I’m currently working as an Software Engineer and SRE for [Italy's Central Bank](https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1)
+- I’m currently working as a Software Engineer and SRE for [Italy's Central Bank](https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1)
 - Previously worked on MLOps, time series forecasting and optimization algorithms for [EnelX Noth America](https://www.enelx.com/n-a/en)
 - How to reach me: [X](https://twitter.com/davidespx)